sakithb/media-controls/README.md

 ## Known issues

--   Flatpak installed apps might not show the correct player icon ([#47](https://github.com/sakithb/media-controls/issues/47))
--   Some browsers have the issue when the tab which played media is closed, the media controls do not disappear ([#35](https://github.com/sakithb/media-controls/issues/35))
+-   The extension does not detect when a tab is closed on some browsers. ([#35](https://github.com/sakithb/media-controls/issues/35))

 ## Reporting issues